Team USANA Brand Ambassadors

 Coming through when it’s all on the line.
 Not blinking at the critical moment.
 Risking it all when others would be afraid.
 That’s what Team USANA and its championship-caliber athletes are all about.
 They display remarkable courage in their preparation and performance.

 Monica is the No. 1 ranked Latin American player in the WTA and is the first Puerto Rican to win a WTA title.
-She won the inaugural WTA Rising Star Invitational at the WTA Finals in 2014, and won historic gold at the 2016 Rio Games.
+She won the inaugural WTA Rising Star Invitational at the WTA Finals in 2014, and historic gold at Brazil.

 Monica can remember lyrics to just about every song she’s ever heard.